SwissDataScienceCenter/renku/docs/docs/10-users/60-compute/40-environment/guides/10-create-environment-with-custom-packages-installed.md

    update the environment definition file in the code repository where the environment is defined.
 2. Then, rebuild the environment in RenkuLab:
-   1. Click on the session launcher to open the session launcher side panel.
+   1. Click on the launcher to open the launcher side panel.
-   2. Navigate to the **Session Environment** section.
+   2. Navigate to the **Environment** section.
    3. Click on **Rebuild**.

 ## [experimental] Using a dashboard with a code-based environment